Forest degradation

 Forest degradation is a process in which the biological wealth of a forest area is permanently diminished by some factor or by a combination of factors.
-"This does not involve a reduction of the forest area, but rather a quality decrease in its condition.
-"The forest is still there, but with fewer trees, or less species of trees, plants or animals, or some of them affected by plagues.
+"This does not involve a reduction of the forest area, but rather a quality decrease in its condition."
+The forest is still there, but with fewer trees, or fewer species of trees, plants or animals, or some of them affected by plagues.
 This degradation makes the forest less valuable and may lead to deforestation.
 Forest degradation is a type of the more general issue of land degradation.
 Deforestation and forest degradation continue to take place at alarming rates, which contributes significantly to the ongoing loss of biodiversity.

-Since 1990, it is estimated that some 420 million hectares of forest have been lost through conversion to other land uses, although the rate of deforestation has decreased over the past three decades.
-Between 2015 and 2020, the rate of deforestation was estimated at 10 million hectares per year, down from 16 million hectares per year in the 1990s.
-The area of primary forest worldwide has decreased by over 80 million hectares since 1990.
-More than 100 million hectares of forests are adversely affected by forest fires, pests, diseases, invasive species, drought and adverse weather events.

 Interpretations of the term

 Deforestation is much worse than forest degradation, but it is clear and visible.
 On the contrary, forest degradation may start and go on without showing clear effects.
 It is difficult to measure and even the very term is controversial.
 In a paper submitted to the XII World Forestry Congress, 2003, Jean-Paul Lanly states: "The situation is even less satisfactory regarding forest degradation due in particular to the imprecision and multiple, and often subjective, interpretations of the term".
 In 2009 Lund identified more than 50 definitions of forest degradation.

 Previously to this August 2017 editing, the Wikipedia page Forest degradation was redirected to Secondary forest, a forest which has re-grown after a timber harvest.
 This is a confusion: a secondary forest may be perfectly healthy, and a primary forest may be suffering degradation.

 The term "permanently" also poses some difficulties: a forest affected by a mild seasonal drought may experience a loss of its biological wealth, but if it is seasonally reversed, then it is not considered degradation.
 On the contrary, a severe prolonged drought may seriously degrade a forest and make human intervention advisable to limit damages.